siniiitsa/siniiitsa/README.md

 #### What am I doing these days? 🤔

-- Learning backend with Node.js
+- Learning fronted at Hexlet.io
+- Exploring Lodash library
+- Getting to know Typeskript